 After all the hard work, protecting the leather during shipping is key.
 While tanned leather is pretty resilient, during shipping it should be kept away from temperature and humidity extremes.
 It should also be protected with some non-abrasive material to keep the surface from getting damage from abrasions during transport.
 It’s made it so far!
 Definitely keep it safe now 🙂

 Wow, so that is how to make leather.
 25 steps to awesomeness in how leather is made!
 It’s exciting to see all that has gone into the tanning process.
 So much goes into how leather is tanned.
+If you’re curious about the types of leather that are made, click here to read a guide I wrote about all the different types of leather available.

 It definitely makes me appreciate the leather goods I have and the leather I get to work with.
 It’s already been on an incredible journey just to get here, and it’s such a great opportunity to be able to craft it further into a usable leather good that can be used and enjoyed for years and generations.